 Share Repurchase Program.
 On October 18, 2005, our Board of Directors authorized the repurchase of up to \$80.0 million of our common stock.
 Share repurchases under this program were made through open market transactions, negotiated purchases or otherwise, at times and in such amounts as we deemed appropriate.
 During 2005, we repurchased 6.8 million shares, at a total cost of \$76.0 million.
 We funded these share repurchases from borrowings under the 2005 Senior Credit Facility and funds from operations.
 On January 25, 2006, our Board of Directors amended the share repurchase program described above to increase the total authorization by an additional \$100.0 million.
 On May 22, 2006, our Board of Directors further amended the share repurchase program to increase the total authorization under the share repurchase program by an additional \$40.0 million for a total authorization to purchase up to \$220.0 million of Tempur-Pedic International Inc.'s common stock.
-During 2006, we repurchased 11.3 million shares at a total cost of \$144.0 million.
-As of December 31, 2006, we had completed the existing share repurchase authorization.
+During 2006, we repurchases were funded from borrowings under the 2005 Senior Credit Facility and funds from operation.
 The share repurchases were funded from borrowings under the 2005 Senior Credit Facility and funds from operations.